 Ques.
 18. Why are URLs, logins and, passwords kept in a separate file and not in the code?

 Ans.
 These are very frequently used information.
 Thus if embedded in the code, we will have to keep updating them for each file they are referred to.

 Ques.19.
 What are the reasons one will refrain from automation testing?

 Ans.
 Some of the common disadvantages of automation testing are-

 - Might prove expensive.
-The tools are sometimes quite pricey.
+The cost of automation tools is quite high.

 - Testing of UI or UX of the application is difficult.

-- It is a bit longer to write all the software test scripts.
+- It takes a lot of time to write exhaustive test scripts.

 - Requires a team of professionally trained and skilled engineers.

 Ques.
 20. What are some of the advantages of automation testing?